mitchbr/mitchbr/index.md

 ## Mitchell Brown's Github Portfolio Page

-This repository contains both school and personal portfolio projects written in a variety of languages.
-I am currently in the process of completing a Computer Science degree through Oregon State University, and also possess a Mechanical Engineering degree from OSU.
+Welcome to my projects portfolio!
+This is a collection of projects I have worked on recently, from backend Python APIs to frontend Flutter applications, and even into high performance C++ audio applications.
+I am a recent graduate in Computer Science and Mechanical Engineering, in search of a backend or full stack software engineering position.

 ### Highlighted Projects
  - [Grocery List App](grocery_list_app.md)